Testing ChatGPT Ads Before the Market Crowds In

 When a new paid surface appears, most teams ask the wrong first question.

-They ask whether it is already a scaled channel.
+They ask whether it’s already a scaled channel.

 The better question is whether the surface is new enough that the first months of testing can create an unfair advantage in message learning, CPC efficiency, and audience understanding.